 -

-Yes, him (Melchizedek), and also Abimelech.
+Answer: Yes, him (Melchizedek), and also Abimelech.
 When we say there were “no kings,” we mean that Israel’s institutional monarchy hadn’t yet formed (until 1 Samuel).
-The key point to consider is that many of Israel’s most prominent features and figures emerge after Genesis, and thus the first book is more foreign to our eyes than we sometimes realize.
+The key point is that many of Israel’s most prominent features and figures emerge after Genesis, so the first book is more foreign to our eyes than we sometimes realize.

 More often than not, el is used to, yes, refer to lesser gods.
 However, it’s typically used with reference to Yahweh when he takes on a “compound name,” such as Bet-el (“house of God”), El-Elyon (“God Most High”), El-Olam (“Everlasting God”), and (perhaps most familiar) El-Shaddai (“God Almighty”).
 El is also found in names such as “Immanuel” (Isa 7:14, meaning “God with us”) and “Israel” (meaning “one who strives with God”).